MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/what-is-azure-cli.md

 Azure CLI capabilities make it easy to work with different programing languages and software environments.
 For example, Azure CLI:

-- Is available to install in Windows, macOS and Linux environments.
+- Is available to install in Windows, macOS, and Linux environments.

 - Can also be run in Docker and Azure Cloud Shell.
 - Offers command-line flexibility when managing an Azure solution.